-Overall, in our data, we have 1,310 charters with a drag-along and/or tag-along (33 percent of the non-ministerial ones).
-As explained above, given these extremely high numbers, a refining restriction to the charters of the startups with outside investors (i.e. containing provisions on convertibility, antidilution and/or preferred liquidation rights) seemed fruitful.
-Thus, in our sample, 171 of the 183 startups contain co-sale provisions (equal to 93.95 percent).
-Except for eight, all of such provisions with co-sale clauses provide for a drag-along right (163 or 95.32 percent).
-113 With reference to the drag-along right, the relevant charters refer constantly to the fair value determination, so that no contractual attempt can be observed to escape a principle that is clearly considered imperative.
-Only in two charters does the relevant clause foresee that the equity value offered by the third party to the dragged-along shareholder shall not be significantly below - but without further specification or clarification - the fair value granted according to the applicable provisions.
+preferred liquidation rights) seemed fruitful.
+Accordingly, in our sample, 171 of the 183 startups contain co-sale provisions (equal to 93.95 percent).
+Except for eight, all of such provisions with co-sale clauses provide for a drag-along right (163, or 95.32 percent).
+113

+With reference to the drag-along right, the relevant charters constantly refer to the fair value determination, so that no contractual attempt can be observed to escape a principle that is clearly considered imperative.
+Only in two charters does the relevant clause foresee that the equity value offered by the third party to the draggedalong shareholder shall not be significantly below-but without further specification or clarification-the fair value granted according to the applicable provisions.
 114 However, more than one third of the charters with a drag-along provision regulate the criterion for quantifying the exit price in more flexible ways.
-In this regard, most clauses require that the prospective acquiror shall offer a minimum price for the purchase of the company (e.g. a fixed amount or a multiple of the company's revenues), with such minimum quantification sometimes to be replaced by the ordinary fair value estimation after the end of a certain reference period (i.e. X years after the incorporation); other clauses specify that the purchase price following the exercise of the drag-along right shall be the highest between the withdrawal price (or fair market value) and another reference value (e.g. X times the investment made or post-money valuation); many clauses provide that if the offered purchase price is not equal to the market value, the dragging-along shareholder himself can pay the relative difference or otherwise renounce the exercise of the drag-along right.
+In this regard, most clauses require that the prospective acquiror shall offer a minimum price for the purchase of the company (e.g., a fixed amount or a multiple of the company's revenues), with such minimum quantification sometimes to be replaced by the ordinary fair value estimation after the end of a certain reference period (i.e., X years after the incorporation); other clauses specify that the purchase price following the exercise of the drag-along right shall be the highest between the withdrawal price (or fair market value) and another reference value (e.g., X times the investment made or post-money valuation); many clauses provide that if the offered purchase price is not equal to the market value, the dragging-along shareholder him/herself can pay the relative difference or otherwise renounce the exercise of the drag-along right.
 One article of incorporation in particular dictates a very analytical mechanism for determining the price corresponding to fair value based on EBITDA, to which a minority discount and a control premium must then be applied.